ansible-network/cisco_iosxr/docs/configure_lldp.md

 enabled for LLDP receive and transmit operations.
 It can be overriden by disabling these operations for a particular interface.

-The default value is `omit` which means even if the user doesn't pass the respective value the role will continue to run without any failure.

 ### receive

 LLDP receive disables LLDP receive operations on the interface.

-The default value is `omit` which means even if the user doesn't pass the respective value the role will continue to run without any failure.
+It can only be set if value of interface is set as `recieve` operations will be disabled on the respective interface.

 ### transmit

 LLDP receive disables LLDP transmit operations on the interface.

-The default value is `omit` which means even if the user doesn't pass the respective value the role will continue to run without any failure.
+It can only be set if value of interface is set as `transmit` operations will be disabled on the respective interface.

 ### state